-World Care has provided aid for the victims of several large disasters, including the terrorist attacks on September 11, 2001 in New York City; the Indian Ocean earthquake and tsunami in 2004; Hurricane Katrina in 2005; Haiti following the earthquake in 2010; and Japan after the 2011 earthquake and subsequent tsunami.
 In between these memorable disasters, World Care provides aid year after year to the various victims of less reported on disasters and local emergencies.
-In 2011, World Care actively responded to several disasters including the earthquake/tsunami in Japan; the Alabama and Joplin, Missouri tornadoes; and the Wallow and Monument fires in Arizona.
 World Care recognizes that individuals are not the only ones devastated during a disaster; animals are also affected by emergencies.
 When carrying out emergency relief efforts, World Care provides emergency pet supplies to local agencies that provide direct services for animals.

 2001: World Care sends $250,000 in donated aid to New York in response to the terrorist attacks

 2002: In Operation Deep Freeze, 14,000 blankets are distributed to Tucson Homeless Programs

 2003: $156,300 of school infrastructure was shipped to Moldova

 2004-2005: $2.3 million of supplies are sent to help those affected by Hurricane Katrina, the Asian tsunami, and the Pakistani Earthquake